LabKey/wnprc-modules/docker/README.md

 WNPRC_BRANCH=master
 ```

-These arguments can be passed by using the --build-arg flag as shown in the next section.
+These arguments can be passed by using the --build-arg flag as shown later in this section.

-#### Special Instructions for the LabKey Image

 The LabKey Docker image requires some extra information in order to download the latest build of LabKey from LabKey's TeamCity server--specifically *your* TeamCity credentials.